jwergieluk/drl_policy_gradients/README.md

 # The Reacher environment solved using the Deep Deterministic Policy Gradient (DDPG) algorithm

 This is a Python implementation of a policy gradient based reinforcement learning agent learning to solve the "Reacher" environment from Unity's ML-agents collection.
+This project was done as part of the Udacity Deep Reinforcement Learning Nanodegree.

 ![Environment screenshot](env-screenshot.png)